-If you live in an area that was declared a disaster area by the President, you can get information from FEMA by calling the following phone numbers.
-These numbers are only activated after a Presidentially declared disaster.
+If you live in an area that was declared a disaster area by the President, you can get information from FEMA by visiting its website at www.fema.gov, or calling the following phone numbers.
+These numbers are only activated after a federally declared disaster.